tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/modelbuilder.md

 `Property(expression)`: A method used to specify a property of the entity.
 It takes a lambda expression that specifies the property.

 `Decimal(precision, scale)`: A method used to specify **precision** and **scale** for a **decimal** property.
 Precision specifies the maximum number of digits, and scale specifies the number of digits to the right of the decimal point.

+`Ignore()`: A method used to specify that a particular property of an entity should be ignored during code generation.

 ## IFromItemTypeConfiguration